Help, FAQ & About VeloBase.com

 "I'm Vintage" Quiz Details

 Registered members have access to the MyBase Watch List.
 This section provides a quick link back to any component listing that you want to keep track of or otherwise find quickly.
-You can add listings to your Watch List by clicking on the 'Watch' link at the top of all Component Listings.
+You can add listings to your Watch List by clicking on the 'Watch' link at the top of the Component View page.
 Once added the Component will appear in your Watch List along with the Component Category and Last Updated date.
+If you wish to remove the component from your watch list, you can either click the 'Remove Watch' button at the top of the Component View page, or click the red X in the watch list itself.

 The MyBase Profile Section shows a count of how many submissions of different types you have made to the website.
 The Count is incrimented each time you submit an addition or edit, and is not reduced if the listing is deleted or later edited by someone else.